particle-iot/docs/src/content/faq/pricing/general-questions.md

 When you purchase Particle development kits or connectivity modules, you are not buying a piece of standalone silicon.
 Instead, you are getting a
-bundle: IoT hardware that comes pre-programemd to work with a full-featured Device Cloud.
+bundle: IoT hardware that comes pre-programed to work with a full-featured Device Cloud.
 This is one of the main value propositions of using Particle -- it's an integrated solution that allows you to focus on what makes your IoT product unique.